chuan-su/notes/src/aws/ebs.md

 ![ebs](../img/aws-ebs.svg)

+**Note that**
+- Amazon EBS can deliver performance for workloads that require the lowest-latency access to data from a single EC2 instance.
+You can also increase EBS storage for up to 16TB or add new volumes for additional storage.
-**Note that** you can attach multiple EBS volumes to a single instance. *The volume and instance must be in the same Availability Zone.*
+- You can attach multiple EBS volumes to a single instance. *The volume and instance must be in the same Availability Zone.*
+- An EBS volume can only be attached to one EC2 instance at a time.
+- EBS volumes support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.
+- RAID 0 configuration enables you to improve your storage volumes' performance by distributing the I/O across the volumes in a stripe.
+- RAID 1 configuration is used for data mirroring.

 Reference